Biography

 Read music at the University of Leeds where he studied composition under James Brown and Philip Wilby.
 He played piano and trumpet from the age of six, and his developing interest in composition was combined with a catholic taste and appetite for a broad diversity of different musical genres encompassing all strands of musical style.
 This now has a strong bearing on his stance as a composer who believes in pulling back together the fragmentation of music to paint a broad musical picture.

-Select concert works include his song-cycle Point of Entry, based on the subject of war, which was a collaboration with sculptor Bill Woodrow and poet Selima Hill, originally masterminded by and commissioned through English National Opera’s Contemporary Opera Studio and the Imperial War Museum as a cycle for baritone and piano, and featured on BBC Radios 3 and 4.
-In 1999 he was given a commission by the New Bristol Sinfonia to write a new work for solo violin and string orchestra entitled First Born – premiered in the Victoria Rooms, Bristol in 2000.
+Select concert works include his song-cycle Point of Entry, based on the subject of war, which was a collaboration with sculptor Bill Woodrow and poet Selima Hill, originally masterminded by and commissioned through English National Opera’s Contemporary Opera Studio and the Imperial War Museum, and featured on BBC Radios 3 and 4.

-Sir Roger Norrington and the Stuttgart Radio Symphony Orchestra commissioned him in 2003 to compose a new work for symphony orchestra to mark the conductor’s 70th birthday.
-Conversation with Chet for symphony orchestra and trumpet was performed with Alison Balsom as soloist, in the Liederhalle, Stuttgart and the Konzerthaus, Vienna in March 2004, and was broadcast on radio worldwide.
+Sir Roger Norrington and the Stuttgart Radio Symphony Orchestra commissioned him to compose a new work for symphony orchestra to mark the conductor’s 70th birthday.
+Conversation with Chet for symphony orchestra and trumpet was performed with Alison Balsom as soloist, in the Liederhalle, Stuttgart and the Konzerthaus, Vienna in March 2004, and was broadcast on radio worldwide to much acclaim.

-He has been developing a chamber opera entitled Beekeeper, which was supported in its development by the Royal Opera House Covent Garden through OperaGenesis, and for which he won an award from the Performing Right Society Foundation towards the music commission.
-The project will take the form of a multi-faceted opera, combining operatic forces with sparse elements of ballet and film, together with live chamber orchestra including mandolins, solo soprano saxophone, accordian, improvised piano and a more extensive sound world incorporating some cross-over into programmed use of sound effects and surround sound.
+He worked on a chamber opera entitled Beekeeper, which was supported in its development by the Royal Opera House Covent Garden through OperaGenesis, and for which he won an award from the Performing Right Society Foundation towards the music commission.
+The project is a multi-faceted opera, combining operatic forces with sparse elements of ballet and film, together with live chamber orchestra including mandolins, solo soprano saxophone, accordian, improvised piano and a more extensive sound world incorporating some cross-over into programmed use of sound effects and surround sound.

 He received an award from Arts Council England towards the commission for a new string quartet in five movements for the Smith Quartet, entitled Stato d’Animo, premiered at St. Georges Brandon Hill in Bristol, then in the Aula Absidale in Bologna, Italy.

-As a session conductor he has recorded with orchestras and musicians from the Halle, Royal Liverpool Philharmonic, London Philharmonic, London Symphony Orchestra, Czech Philharmonic, and Hungarian Festival Orchestra
+As a session conductor for film he has recorded with orchestras such as the Halle, Royal Liverpool Philharmonic, London Philharmonic, London Symphony Orchestra, Czech Philharmonic, and Budapest Festival Orchestra.